LostProperty/deform_demo/README.rst

 TODO
 ====

-1. Done - Display a form for a recipe
+#.
+Done - Display a form for a recipe

-2. Save a recipe (to the DB)
+#.
+Done - Save a recipe (to the DB)

+#.
+List recipes

+#.
+Edit a recipe

- - make into a recipe
+#.
+Delete a recipe

- - custom validation error
- - check for unique on form
+#. check for unique on form (Colander and SQLAlchemy)

- - can we have custom html?
+#.
+Custom validation error (matching fields)

+#.
+Custom html?
 (Deform Retail like Rob suggested)

-3. Edit a recipe

-4. Delete a recipe

-5. Use different model for RecipeIngredients (drop-down).
+#.
+Use different model for RecipeIngredients (drop-down).

-6. Use different model for ingredients (auto-complete)
+#.
+Use different model for ingredients (auto-complete)

-8. Add users form with custom validation.
-Double email
+#.
+PW Protect.
+Add users form with custom validation.

-9. Do alternative version with jinja2 instead of chameleon

-10. Password protect CMS

-11. use postgres DB
- - Add alelmbic
+#.
+Use Postgres DB

-12. Tests
+#.
+Tests